Raymond Westerling: Southern Sulawesi

-Westerling claimed that “pacifying” Southern Celebes without losing thousands of innocent lives could only be accomplished by instituting summary justice, on the spot, for suspected enemy fighters, who were generally executed.
+Westerling claimed that "pacifying" Southern Celebes without losing thousands of innocent lives could only be accomplished by instituting summary execution, on the spot, for suspected enemy fighters, who were generally executed.
 This became known as part of the "Westerling Method".
-Based on information received from his own informants or the Dutch military intelligence service, the members of the DST surrounded one of more suspected villages during night, after which they drove the population to a central location.
+Based on information received from his own informants or the Dutch military intelligence service, the members of the DST surrounded one or more suspected villages during night, after which they drove the population to a central location.
 At daybreak, the operation began, often led by Westerling.
 Men would be separated from women and children.
-From information obtained through spying and the local people, Westerling exposed certain people as terrorists and murderers.
+From information obtained through spying and the local people, Westerling deemed certain people as terrorists and murderers.
 Based on this information they were shot.
+Persons who offered armed resistance were immediately killed.
 Afterwards, Westerling would install a new village leader and set up a village police force.
-All present would have to swear on the Koran that they would not follow in the path of the “terrorists".
+All present would have to swear on the Koran that they would not follow in the path of the "terrorists".
+Finally, Westerling organised a new police force and appointed kampong boards that were made responsible for maintaining order.
+In 1954, the Van Rij/Stam committee characterised Westerling's actions as a "solemn" method, which would have made a deep impression on the population (Conclusion VI).
 Dutch historian Lou de Jong commented in his publication on Westerling's action: "There may have been guilty ones among those indicated as having aided the T.R.I.S. or other resistance groups, but surely there were innocent ones among them.
 Besides that: there was no judicial basis for these summary judicial bloodbaths – even in a state of war they did not exist."
-In the recent publication of Geersing, he claim the actions of Westerling where in conformity with the existing and applicable legal and military principles and regulations in those days.
+In the recent publication of Geersing, he claimed that the actions of Westerling were in conformity with the existing and applicable legal and military principles and regulations in those days.